-Over 87% of total global tuna catch comes from stocks that are abundant, but we face challenges with the remainder that are either at intermediate levels or overfished.
+According to RFMO scientific bodies, over 87% of total global tuna catch comes from stocks that are abundant, but we face challenges with the remainder that are either at intermediate levels or overfished.
 Even with healthy stocks, we want to ensure management measures are in place to maintain those levels long term, and to minimize the ecosystem impacts of fishing activity.
 Tri Marine continues to be a leader in a number of multi-stakeholder initiatives aimed at improving tuna stock health and protecting the marine environment.
 These include being a founding member of ISSF, remaining an active participant in FIPs, holding multiple MSC certifications, and engaging in direct advocacy for improved tuna fisheries management at the RFMOs.